ashmamd/2020SmartKart/reports/sprint-03/sprint_03.md

 1. List Atomic goals for sprint-04

 * Project Manager
-1. Create a document to get prepared for live demonstration.
+1. Create a document to get prepared for live demonstration using a tablet.
 2. Update the install.md file in github.
 3. Create Sprint 4 report.
 4. Assist team members where needed.